datasciencecampus/qa-of-code-guidance/book/testing_code.md

 You can't be sure that your code works without having run it with realistic examples.
 Tests can verify that users' expectations are met by the code.
 They let you know when you've broken the expected functionality of your code - or when users have.
 They can be used to report or flag poor performance (e.g. modelling).
 Well-structured code is easier to write tests for, so testing incentivises good code structure.
+Testing forces you to consume your own code - if its difficult to use, it needs refactoring / redesigning.
+If you can't test it, it needs redesigning / refactoring, as if you can't check it works as expected, your intended customer should be nervous...

 Testing is crucial to assuring quality in your code and will also increase efficiency in the development of your code.